13 minsPublished on 7/27/2022

 ASIC mining rigs, as their name suggests, are usable only for mining Bitcoin, while GPUs can serve a more general purpose.
 Nevertheless, considering the hashing power required for successful and profitable Bitcoin mining, an ASIC-based mining rig outperforms GPUs by a significant margin.
 Naturally, this is what miners mostly prefer, although the cost is also much higher than GPUs.

 Besides all this expensive hardware, Bitcoin mining requires specialized software as well.
 Thanks to the Bitcoin community, however, most of this software is free, open-source, and operable across platforms and operating systems, including Windows, Mac, and Linux.
-Popular mining software includes CGMiner, BFGMiner, and Multiminer.
+Popular mining software includes CGMiner and BFGMiner.

 Bitcoin mining is expensive.
 Unless you have the resources to mine Bitcoin on your own, you’ll need to join a mining pool.
 As discussed above, this is usually the more economical, as well as profitable, way to engage in the mining process.